Lucifer1662/Minecraft/README.md

 # Minecraft

-An attempt at making Minecraft in C++ with Multiplayer capabilities.
+An attempt at making Minecraft in C++ with Multiplayer capabilities using OpenGL.

 ### Current Features